Tianyi0608/granular-joint-QA-pipeline/README.md

 <br>
 <br>

-- under QA_pipeline folder, to run this model, you can use the following command (the trained model is saved in other place, so you cannot run it by just copying this repo)
+- under QA_pipeline folder, to run this model, you can use the following command <br />
+(the trained model is saved in other place, so you cannot run it by just copying this repo)
 ```
 $ sh QA_pipeline.sh